Stylback/home-server/README.md

     restart: always
 ```

-Start it with:
+Save and exit, start it with:

 ```sh
 cd /srv/sonarr && sudo docker compose up -d
 ```

-Now visit sonarr's web-ui at `[local ip]:8989` and configure it.
+Now visit Sonarr's web-ui at `[local ip]:8989` and configure it.
 Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in prowlarr.

 ### Part 4: Music with Lidarr

 [Lidarr](https://lidarr.audio/) is a music collection manager.
 It allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
-We will be using [hotio's](https://hotio.dev/containers/lidarr/) docker image, start by making a directory:
+We will be using [hotio's](https://hotio.dev/containers/lidarr/) docker image, start by making the directory structure:

 ```sh
 sudo mkdir -p /srv/lidarr/config